Bistrica, Novi Sad: Woods and picnic grounds

-Constructions of the 1950s-1960s
+Constructions of the 1950s–1960s

 According to the book by Dr. Slobodan Ćurčić (Naselja Bačke - geografske karakteristike, Novi Sad, 2007), houses existed in the eastern part of today's Satelit neighborhood as early as 1952.
 Construction on this site continued from 1956 to 1957, with construction of first houses and buildings in the central Satelit area known as Tozinovac.
 This building phase lasted with extreme intensity until 1963.
 The first elementary school in the neighborhood, Miloš Crnjanski (originally named Boris Kidrič), was built in 1962.

-Constructions of the 1970s-1990s
+Constructions of the 1970s–1990s

 In the first General Urban Plan of Novi Sad after World War II in 1950, the city had no plan for the areas north of Satelit.
-The revision of the General Urban Plan, in 1963, established the concept of Novo Naselje.
+Rodoljub Radosavljević, architect and urban planner for the Novi Sad City Planning Institute between 1960 and 1998, revised the General Urban Plan in 1963, which established the concept of Novo Naselje.
 In early 1978 Dr. Natalija Nataša Reba was appointed, as deputy director of the Construction Land Institute, as the head of social-oriented construction in Novo Naselje, and her husband Blagoje Reba (1938-2002) designed a large number of the housing units in Novo Naselje.

 The first buildings outside of the Satelit neighborhood were constructed in Bate Brkića street (today's 18-26 street numbers) by the Neimar enterprise (which would be responsible for most of the building construction in the coming decades).
 Those first high rises were wide buildings, with 8 stories of residential apartments as well as space for local shops, craftsmen, merchants and lodges.

 From 1978, construction continued after a short pause.
 In late February, rapid snow melt would cause underground water issues, due to the neighborhood being located in a wetland environment.
 In some areas the water was half a meter deep, with some buildings (A-4) having its foundations submerged in a pool of water.
 The city would place several cisterns that would continuously pump out the water until the issue was resolved.

 Out of 25 residential buildings that were being constructed, 14 of them were being built in the then new IMV Žeželj system, which was used in the construction of buildings in Liman III and IV.